damonitor/damo/USAGE.md

 options with single `--[snapshot]_damos_filter` flag.
 For multiple filters, multiple `--[snapshot]_damos_filter` flags should be provided.

 ### Full DAMON Parameters Update

-As mentioned above, the partial DAMON parameters update command line options support only single kdamond and single DAMON context.
-That should be enough for many use cases, but for system-wide dynamic DAMON usages, that could be restrictive.
-Also, specifying each parameter that different from their default values could be not convenient.
-Users may want to specify full parameters at once in such cases.
-For such users, the command supports `--kdamonds` option.
+In some use cases, users might prefer specifying the full DAMON parameters in other structured formats like `json` or `yaml`.
+For such users, DAMON-control `damo` commands support `--kdamonds` option.
 It receives a specification of kdamonds that would contains all DAMON parameters in `json` or `yaml` format.
 Either a string of the format, or a path to a file containing the string can be passed to the option.
 Then, `damo` starts DAMON with the specification.

 For the full DAMON parameters input format, please refer to `damo args damon` [documentation](#damo-args-damon) below, or simply try the command.
 The `--kdamonds` option keyword can also simply omitted because the full DAMON parameters input can be used as is for the `deducible target` (refer to "Simple Target Argument" [section](#simple-target-argument) above).

+In the past, the partial DAMON parameters update command line options supported only single kdamond and single DAMON context.
+That was the main reason of `--kdamonds` option.
+The restriction is gone on the current version of `damo`.
+Refer to [`scripts/mem_tier.sh`](./scripts/mem_tier.sh) for example of such multiple kdamonds usage.

 ### Full DAMOS Parameters Update